• Accreditation

 The NWCCU is an independent, nonprofit membership organization and is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation as the regional authority on educational quality and institutional effectiveness in Alaska, Idaho, Montana, Nevada, Oregon, Utah and Washington.

-Inquiries regarding MHCC's accredited status by the Northwest Commission on Colleges and Universities should be directed to the President's Office or the Accreditation Liaison Officer at 503-491-7411.
+Inquiries regarding MHCC's accredited status by the Northwest Commission on Colleges and Universities should be directed to the President's Office or the Accreditation Liaison Officer.
+Please email the President's office or call 503-491-7411.

 Individuals may also contact: